sndirsch/sndirsch.github.io/_posts/2025-07-16-nvidia-drivers.markdown

 Good question!
 Not so easy to answer.
 If you rely on support from `NVIDIA` (especially when using `SLE`), for `Compute` usage we strongly recommend to use the ``CUDA Repository`` for `NVIDIA` driver installation.
 Even if you use `NVIDIA` Desktop drivers as well.

 For others - usually running `openSUSE Leap/Tumbleweed` - it's fine to use `GFX Repository` for `NVIDIA` driver installation and adding `CUDA Repository` for installing `CUDA` packages.

+### Troubleshooting

+In case you got lost in a mess of nvidia driver packages for different driver versions the best way to figure out what the current state the system is in is to run:

+{% highlight shell %}
+rpm -qa | grep -e ^nvidia -e ^libnvidia | sort
+{% endhighlight %}

+Often then the best approach is to begin from scratch, i.e remove all the nvidia driver packages by running:

+{% highlight shell %}
+rpm -e $(rpm -qa | grep -e ^nvidia -e ^libnvidia)
+{% endhighlight %}

+Then follow (again) the instructions above for installing the driver using the GFX or CUDA Repository.

 [pci_ids-proprietary]: https://build.opensuse.org/projects/X11:Drivers:Video:Redesign/packages/nvidia-driver-G06/files/pci_ids-supported?expand=1
 [pci_ids-open]: https://build.opensuse.org/projects/X11:Drivers:Video:Redesign/packages/nvidia-open-driver-G06-signed/files/pci_ids-supported?expand=1